surgical-vision/segcol_challenge/README.md

 ```
 ### Task 2

-Task 2 requires fistly generating a text file according to 'docker_templates', then checking if the text file content format is correct:
+Task 2 requires firstly generating a text file according to 'docker_templates', then checking if the text file content format is correct:

 #### 1. Generate sample list: